Sidorakh/chocolatier/0.0.x/README.md

 # Why was Chocolatier made?

+Made for the [Cookbook Jam](https://itch.io/jam/cookbook-jam-2).
 Blame [TabularElf](https://github.com/TabularElf).
 They gave me the idea while I was waiting for someone outside a Chemist Warehouse.
 Credit to AtlaStar for the actually good name.

 ---

 # What license is Chocolatier released under?

-Chocolatier is under the [MIT License](https://github.com/Sidorakh/chocolatier/blob/master/LICENSE)
+Chocolatier is available under the [MIT License](https://github.com/Sidorakh/chocolatier/blob/master/LICENSE)